 What can I do to help?

-Things you can do to help a friend in need
+Things you can do to help a friend who might be going through a tough time

 Do’s